NCAR/DART/docs/pages/Getting_Started.md

 #### Complex model workflow with an OSE

 The second workflow is for a complex model with all ensemble members stored in separate files running an OSE.
-In this case, DART will only operate on a single time step at a time, as in the following diagram.
-An external program will advance the model states, generate the observations, and call DART again.
+In this case, DART will only operate on one model output at a time An external program will advance the model states, generate the observations, and call DART again.
 The following diagram in shows the high-level DART flow in this case:

 <img src="../images/DART_flow_native_netCDF.png" width="500" alt="DART flow with NetCDF files" /><br />